-Past Participial adjective -ED describes the receiver of the feeling or emotion.
+Past Participial Adjective -ED describes the receiver of the feeling or emotion.

-- I am bored with the lecture. - He is excited about the announcement on salary increase.
+- I am bored with the lecture. - He is excited about the announcement on the salary increase.

-!Look for the present and past participial -ING and -ED forms in the Dialogue Box!
+Look for the Present and Past Participial -ING and -ED forms in the Dialogue Box.

+IV.
+SAY IT!
 Your company wants to start using email advertising to promote itself and make updates on company products.
 Do you think it will be useful and effective?
 What do you think are the advantages and disadvantages of this promotional technique?
 Give your opinion on this matter.